 The strategy is especially effective for those choosing to “represent themselves.”
 With the adverse insurance company.
 Because non-lawyers can’t realistically win a lawsuit, a jury trial tends to focus the insurer on the claim’s value.
 Low first offers are just one of many insurance company tricks.

-One common technique used by many adjusters is the limit to authority.
+One common technique used by many adjusters is the ‘limit to authority’ approach.
 To indicate something like “That’s all the money I have” or “That’s the best I can do.”
-This technique is designed to convince you they will pay all the money.
+This technique is designed to convince you that they will pay all the money.
 Therefore, you will take the money and run.

-As set forth above, it is difficult to have the leverage of a lawsuit without an attorney.
+As set forth above, it is challenging to leverage the benefits of a lawsuit without the assistance of an attorney.

 Personal injury lawyers have an old saying about insurance companies: “Delay, deny, and defend.”
 Delays favor the insurance companies, and the longer they can prolong the claim, the better it is for them.